learn-co-curriculum/javascript-first-class-functions/README.md

 ## Returning functions

 Functions can also return other functions.
-This is useful when we want to package up a function and its environment (including any variables that can be declared in its closure — remember those!?), but we don't want to call it _just yet_.
+This is useful when we want to package up a function and its environment, but when we don't want to call it _just yet_.

-For example, let's say our morning routine involves drinking a cup of coffee, exercising immediately, and then at some point later (depending on how we feel), eating breakfast — and breakfast depends on what kind of exercise we're doing.
+For example, let's say our morning routine involves drinking a cup of coffee, exercising immediately, and then at some point later (depending on how we feel), eating breakfast.
+What we'll have for breakfast depends on what kind of exercise we're doing.

 Let's translate this to a function: